niftools/blender_niftools_addon/docs/user/features/collisions.rst

 #. :ref:`Create a single sided cube <geometry-mesh>`
    as explained before.

-#. :ref:`Create another single sided cube <geometry-mesh>`
-   as explained before.

 #.
-Select the second newly created cube and rename it, like 'CollisionBox' via the Object panel
+Create another mesh-object to represent our collision shape, a primitive sphere(prim-sphere) is highly recommended.

 #.
-In the Object panel, under Display, select Type and change it to **Wire**, this will make it easier to find.
+Select the newly created second polyheadron and rename it something collision related, like 'CollisionPoly' via the Object panel.

 #.
-Scale the collision cube 'CollisionBox' to the size wanted.
+Scale the collision cube 'CollisionPoly' to the size wanted.

 #. :ref:`Add physics to our collision cube 'CollisionBox' <collison-settings>`.